yegor256/blog/_drafts/jcabi-email.md

 {% endhighlight %}

 Looks correct and it works.
 But it is still too primitive.
 How about `CC:` and `BCC:`?
 What about email text?
-How about enclosures?
+How about PDF enclosures?
 What if I want to specify the encoding of the message?
 What about `Reply-To`?

-Can I add all of this parameters into my constructor?
+Can I add all these parameters to the constructor?
 Remember, the class is immutable and I can't introduce `setReplyTo()` method.
 I have to pass `replyTo` argument into its constructor.
 It's impossible, because the constructor will have too many arguments, nobody will be able to use it.